 StudioBinderʼs Screenwriting Software allows you to either import a script and edit from there or write directly in the processor.
 So feel free to throw your writing in StudioBinder and follow along.

-Let's use a one-location montage example from Pretty Woman.
-Notice the basic format of the montage from screenwriter, J.F.
+Before we jump in, this is a great moment to see how a montage in script form can work within a single location.
+Let's use a one-location montage example from one of the best ‘90s movies of all time, Pretty Woman.
+Notice the basic format of the montage from screenwriter J.F.
 Lawton:

 Feel free to read the entire scene, but just for some context:

 So, what do you do when the montage is over?
 It is sometimes helpful for the reader to write END MONTAGE.
-But with this example, you can move to the next scene heading without a problem.
+This is a simple but clear example of a montage that doesn’t require a hard reset — just a clean transition to the next scene heading.

 You can see below how the screenwriter exits the montage: